Quantum Universally Composable Oblivious Linear Evaluation: Abstract

 \section{Abstract}

-Oblivious linear evaluation is a generalization of oblivious transfer, whereby two distrustful parties obliviously compute a linear function, $f(x) = ax + b$, i.e., each one provides their inputs that remain unknown to the other, in order to compute the output $f(x)$ that becomes known to only one of them.
-From both a structural and a security point-of-view, oblivious linear evaluation is fundamental for arithmetic-based secure multi-party computation protocols.
-In the classical case it is known that oblivious linear evaluation can be generated based on oblivious transfer, and quantum counterparts of these protocols can, in principle, be constructed as straightforward extensions based on quantum oblivious transfer.
+Oblivious linear evaluation is a generalization of oblivious transfer, whereby two distrustful parties obliviously compute a linear function, $f(x) = ax + b$, i.e., each one provides their inputs that remain unknown to the other, in order to compute the output $f(x)$ that only one of them receives.
+From both a structural and a security point of view, oblivious linear evaluation is fundamental for arithmetic-based secure multi-party computation protocols.
+In the classical case, oblivious linear evaluation protocols can be generated using oblivious transfer, and their quantum counterparts can, in principle, be constructed as straightforward extensions using quantum oblivious transfer.
 Here, we present the first, to the best of our knowledge, quantum protocol for oblivious linear evaluation that, furthermore, does not rely on quantum oblivious transfer.
-We start by presenting a semi-honest protocol and then we extend it to the malicious setting employing a \textit{commit-and-open} strategy.
-Our protocol uses high-dimensional quantum states to obliviously compute the linear function, $f(x)$, on Galois Fields of prime dimension, $GF(d) \cong \mathbb{Z}_d$, or prime-power dimension, $GF(d^M)$.
+We start by presenting a semi-honest protocol and then extend it to the dishonest setting employing a \textit{commit-and-open} strategy.
+Our protocol uses high-dimensional quantum states to obliviously compute $f(x)$ on Galois Fields of prime and prime-power dimension.
 These constructions utilize the existence of a complete set of mutually unbiased bases in prime-power dimension Hilbert spaces and their linear behaviour upon the Heisenberg-Weyl operators.
 We also generalize our protocol to achieve vector oblivious linear evaluation, where several instances of oblivious linear evaluation are generated, thus making the protocol more efficient.
 We prove the protocols to have static security in the framework of quantum universal composability.